ericasu33/scheduler/README.md

 # Interview Scheduler
-This is a simple SPA application called interview scheduler built by using the React view library.
+This is a SPA application called interview scheduler built with React.

 Storybook, React testing library, Jest, and Cypress are used through the development of the project.